dowobeha/yupik-parser/README.md

 The arguments to the **l2s** and **l2is** flags must be absolute paths, not relative paths.

 ## Modes

+The code can be run in one of three modes:

 ### all
 Print count and value of all analyzes for every word in the provided text.